Imaginary geometry IV: interior rays, whole-plane reversibility, and space-filling trees: Whole-plane time-reversal symmetries

 We will now complete the proof of Theorem~\ref{thm::whole_plane_reversibility} for $\kappa' \in (4,8]$.
 Suppose that $\eta'$ is a whole-plane $\SLE_{\kappa'}(\rho)$ process for $\kappa' \in (4,8]$ and $\rho > \tfrac{\kappa'}{2}-4$.
 Theorem~\ref{thm::whole_plane_duality} implies that the outer boundary of $\eta'$ is described by a pair of whole-plane GFF flow lines, say $\eta^L$ and $\eta^R$ with angle gap $\pi$.
 Consequently, it follows from Theorem~\ref{thm::whole_plane_reversibility} applied for $\kappa=16/\kappa' \in [2,4)$ that we can construct a coupling of $\eta'$ with a whole-plane $\SLE_{\kappa'}(\rho)$ process $\wt{\eta}'$ from $\infty$ to $0$ such that the left and right boundaries of $\wt{\eta}'$ are almost surely equal to $\eta^L,\eta^R$.
 Theorem~\ref{thm::whole_plane_duality} implies that the conditional law of $\eta'$ given $\eta^L$ and $\eta^R$ in each of the connected components of $\C \setminus (\eta^L \cup \eta^R)$ which lie between $\eta^L$ and $\eta^R$ is independently that of a chordal $\SLE_{\kappa'}(\tfrac{\kappa'}{2}-4;\tfrac{\kappa'}{2}-4)$ process going from the first point on the component boundary drawn by $\eta^L$ and $\eta^R$ to the last.
 The same is also true for $\wt{\eta}'$ but with the roles of the first and last points swapped.
 Consequently, it follows from the main result of \cite{MS_IMAG3} that we can couple $\eta'$ and $\wt{\eta}'$ together so that $\wt{\eta}'$ is almost surely the time-reversal of $\eta'$.
 This completes the proof for $\kappa \in (4,8]$ for $\rho > \tfrac{\kappa'}{2}-4$.
 The result for $\rho = \tfrac{\kappa'}{2}-4$ follows by taking a limit $\rho \downarrow \tfrac{\kappa'}{2}-4$, which completes the proof of Theorem~\ref{thm::whole_plane_reversibility}.

 \begin{remark} The same proof applies if we add a multiple of $\beta \log |z|$.
-It implies that the whole plane SLE path drawn from $0$ to $\infty$ with non-zero $\beta$ drift (and possibly non-zero $\alpha$) has a law that is preserved when we reverse time (up to monotone parameterization) and map the plane to itself via $z \to 1/\bar z$. \end{remark}
+It implies that the whole-plane SLE path drawn from~$0$ to~$\infty$ with non-zero~$\beta$ drift (and possibly non-zero~$\alpha$) has a law that is preserved when we reverse time (up to monotone parameterization) and map the plane to itself via $z \to 1/\bar z$. \end{remark}

 \filbreak \begingroup

 \parindent=0pt

 \vtop{ \hsize=5.3in Microsoft Research\\ One Microsoft Way\\ Redmond, WA, USA }